 I’ll use chicken as the example, as most of us eat a lot of chicken.
 A 6-ounce chicken breast has 60 grams of protein, and a 6-ounce steak logs in around 42 grams.
-Adequate protein is essential, but too much protein can lead to weight gain and health problems not to mention that protein is the hardest macronutrient for our bodies to digest.
+Adequate protein is essential, but too much protein can lead to weight gain and health problems.
+As well, protein is the hardest macronutrient for our bodies to digest.
 If you're an athlete, building muscle, work out hard, etc. your protein requirements are way above these levels and you need to adjust.

 Where to Get Plant-Based Protein

 Having canned beans in the pantry insures you can always have something healthy to eat on short notice.
 For canned beans, choose no salt added brands and rinse beans before using.
 Look for brands like Eden Organic.
 They have “no salt added” beans and package in BPA-free cans.
 Some companies package their beans in BPA-free cans but do not label them.
 A call to any company will provide the answer.

 Dried beans are particularly budget friendly and are available in interesting varieties often not found in cans.
 The extra time it takes to cook them will reward you with rich tasting beans.
 Start by soaking dried beans overnight in cold water.
 The next morning, drain and start the cooking process, most of which is hands-off simmering time.